 When police stop a person under 18 suspected of committing a crime, they will open a record (a file) with information about that person.
 Later, other people involved in the youth justice system might open their own records.

 What is the difference between a youth record and a criminal record?
 Usually, only adults can have a criminal record.
 Teens under 18 who committed a crime will usually have a youth record.
 But teens who get an adult punishment will have a criminal record.

-Information about you might be kept in other places.
+Information about a person under 18 might be kept in other places too.
 Here are some examples: